 The committee may lay down further rules relating to the conduct of its hearings, including the allocation of speaking time, and the order and number of questions and follow-up questions each member may be allowed.
-Public scrutiny hearings shall take place in accordance with the Rules for Public Scrutiny Hearings, adopted by the Storting.
-Scrutiny hearings held in camera shall comply by the Rules for Public Scrutiny Hearings in so far as they are relevant.
+Scrutiny hearings shall take place in accordance with the Rules for Scrutiny Hearings, adopted by the Storting.